VincentGurgul/transformers/3_Text_Generation/README.md

 ├── README.md                     # this readme file
 ├── Text_Generation.ipynb         # jupyter notebook on text generation
 ├── Text_Generation.html          # jupyter notebook in HTML
-├── fine_tune_data                # 3 preprocessed datasets that are used to fine tune the models + 2 assisting NB for pre-processing
+├── helper_function.py            # a helper file where functions used the the Text_Generation NB are stored ├── fine_tune_data                # 3 preprocessed datasets that are used to fine tune the models + 2 assisting NB for pre-processing
 └── result_data                   # 3 results datasets from the experiments + 3 results graphs
 ```